 Industry guidelines can be found here

-IR35 was introduced to legislate against individuals using a Limited Company structure or similar to avoid being paid via payroll and the subsequent taxation.
+IR35 was introduced to legislate against individuals using a Personal Service Company (PSC) structure or similar, to avoid being paid via payroll and the subsequent taxation.
 Such Companies often pay their shareholders in dividends rather than via a payroll and this form of payment can effectively side-step PAYE and National Insurance deductions, ultimately reducing the individual’s deductions from income.
 Some people describe such Companies as “loan out” Companies.

 If IR35 doesn’t apply to a particular engagement then clear and relevant records of the terms and conditions should be kept for at least 3 years, including contracts.
+This is known as an IR35 Status Determination Statement.
 If the contract changes or there is a new engagement, the application of IR35 must be reassessed.

 There can be significant consequences of ignoring IR35 legislation.
 Interest and penalties may be charged on any additional tax and National Insurance contributions due as a result of an HM Revenue and Customs (HMRC) enquiry.